rajshahdev966/rajshahdev966/README.md

 - **Email:** rajshahdev966@gmail.com
 - **Alternate Email:** neurolearnmedia@gmail.com

-*“Treating code not just as syntax, but as a tool to solve tangible user and business problems.”*
+*“Treating code not just as syntax, but as a tool to solve real-problems of users and business.”*